mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/CalendarsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new CalendarsApi();
-            var calendar = new EdFiCalendarWritable(); // EdFiCalendarWritable | The JSON representation of the \"calendar\" resource to be created or updated.
+            var calendar = new EdFiCalendar(); // EdFiCalendar | The JSON representation of the \"calendar\" resource to be created or updated.

             try
             {
-                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.Postcalendar(calendar);
+                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostCalendar(calendar);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling CalendarsApi.Postcalendar: " + e.Message );
+                Debug.Print("Exception when calling CalendarsApi.PostCalendar: " + e.Message );
             }
         }
     }